Using your credit or debit card overseas.

-You can use your Westpac card anywhere around the world that Mastercard® is accepted, at ATMs and directly with retailers, either online or in person.
+You can use your Westpac credit or debit card anywhere around the world that Mastercard® is accepted, at ATMs and directly with retailers, either online or in person.

 Tips for using your card overseas.

-- Use Global Alliance ATMs to avoid the usual transaction fee1.
+- Use Global Alliance ATMs to avoid the usual transaction fee.
 More about Global Alliance ATMs.

 - International cards will not be accepted at unattended card payment terminals in the US, for example some petrol stations.
 If you want to pay using your card, you’ll need to go to a petrol station where a cashier can take a card payment.